 If you want to fiddle with the formula, you can find it here in my bread calculator.

 The conclusion of this brioche burger bun recipe

 It does require a bit of work to make these buns, but it is absolutely worth the effort.

 I will usually make a double portion so that I can freeze buns so we can always get a homemade brioche burger bun when it strikes our fancy for a delicious burger.

 The crust is soft and sprinkled with toasted sesame seeds.

-The bun is light and fluffy and, when toasted, the buttery notes really come out and helps take your burger to the next level.
+The bun is light and fluffy and, when toasted, the buttery notes really come out and help take your burger to the next level.

 It is a delicious bun, with both great taste and texture.

 Please share this recipe for brioche burger buns on social media